-Leo Messi is currently regarded as the greatest footballer in the world and many believe he is already challenging Maradona and Pele for the title of greatest footballer of all time.
+Leo Messi is currently regarded as one of the greatest footballers in the world and many believe he is already challenging Maradona and Pele for the title of greatest footballer of all time.

-He has won five Ballon D'Ors, on par with Cristiano Ronaldo.
+He has won a record six Ballon D'Ors!
 In 2012 Messi had an incredible season, in which he scored a world record 91 goals in a calendar year.

 He is Barcelona's top scorer of all time, having passed the official mark of 232 goals, set by Cesar Rodriguez in the 1940s and 50s.
 In 2011-12 he also broke the record for goals scored in a top-flight European season as he took his tally to 68 with the ninth hat-trick of his campaign in a 4-1 win over Malaga.

 He has won ten La Liga titles with Barcelona and four Champions League medals, and has been the club's star player as they became arguably the best club side ever, and certainly the most attractive to watch.